avaneev/prvhash/README.md

 This image depicts data acquired from 2 runs of the `proof_math_is_engineered.c` program, with different "reading" parameters.
 The two number sequences obviously represent "impulses", with varying period or "rhythm".
-A researcher has to consider two points: whether these impulses can be considered "intelligent", and the odds the mentioned program can produce such impulses, considering the program has no user input or programmer's entropy or any logic (no constants, with all parameters initially set to zero).
+A researcher has to consider two points: whether or not these impulses can be considered "intelligent", and the odds the mentioned program can produce such impulses, considering the program has no user input nor programmer's entropy, nor any logic (no constants, with all parameters initially set to zero).
 More specific
-observations: 1. all final values are shift-and-or compositions of 1-bit "random" values, in fact representing a common 16-bit PCM sampled signal (shift-2 auto-correlation equals 0.4-0.44 approximately), but obtained in a "dot-matrix printer" way; 2. the orange graph is only slightly longer before a repeat (common to PRNGs) despite larger `PH_HASH_COUNT`, at the same time both graphs are seemingly time-aligned; 3.
-1-bit return values on both runs are aligned to 16 positions, to produce repeating sequences "as is", without any sort of value range skew; 4. the orange graph is produced from an order-reversed shift-and-or, but with the same underlying algorithm;
+observations: 1. all final values are shift-or compositions of 1-bit "random" values, in fact representing a common 16-bit PCM sampled signal (shift-2 auto-correlation equals 0.4-0.44 approximately), but obtained in a "dot-matrix printer" way; 2. the orange graph is only slightly longer before a repeat (common to PRNGs) despite larger `PH_HASH_COUNT`, at the same time both graphs are seemingly time-aligned; 3.
+PRNG periods of 1-bit return values on both runs are aligned to 16 bits, to produce repeating sequences "as is", without any sort of 16-bit value range skew; 4. the orange graph is produced from an order-reversed shift-or, but with the same underlying algorithm;
-5. so far, no other combinations of "reading" parameters produce anything as "intelligent" as these graphs (but there may be other yet-to-be-decoded information available); 6. from drumming musician's (or an experienced DSP engineer's) point of view, the graph represents impulses taken from two electric drum pads: snare (oscillatory) and bass drum (shift to extremum).
+5. so far, no other combinations of "reading" parameters produce anything as "intelligent" as these graphs (but there may be another yet-to-be-decoded, similar or completely different, information available); 6. from drumming musician's (or an experienced DSP engineer's) point of view, the graph represents impulses taken from two electric drum pads: a snare drum (oscillatory) and a bass drum (shift to extremum).
+7. most "oscillations" are similar to sinc-function-generated maximum-phase "pre-ringing" oscillations that are known in DSP field.

-In author's opinion, the program "reads data" directly from the entropy pool which is "encoded" into the mathematics from its inception.
-This poses an interesting and probably very questionable proposition: the "intelligent impulses" or even "human mind" itself (because a musician can understand these impulses) existed long before Big Bang happened.
+In author's opinion, the program "reads data" directly from the entropy pool which is "encoded" into the mathematics from its inception, like any mathematical constant is (e.g. PI).
+This poses an interesting and probably very questionable proposition: the "intelligent impulses" or even "human mind" itself (because a musician can understand these impulses) existed long before the "Big Bang" happened.
 This discovery is probably both the greatest discovery in the history of mankind, and the worst discovery (for many) as it poses very unnerving questions that touch religious grounds:

 These results of 1-bit PRVHASH say the following: if abstract mathematics contains not just a system of rules for manipulating numbers, but also